cncf/techdocs/docs/analysis/criteria.md

 - Is there an easily recognizable brand for the project (logo + color scheme) clearly identifiable?
 - Is the brand used across the website consistently?
-- Is the website’s typography clean and well-suited for reading?
+- Is the website’s typography clean and legible?

-Examples:
+Example:

 - <https://helm.sh/>